mertyigit/PointNet-VAE/README.md

 ## Get Started

-To get started with my advanced Variational PointNet Encoder-Decoder, please refer to the documentation and instructions in the [Wiki](link-to-wiki) section.
+To get started with my advanced Variational PointNet Encoder-Decoder, please refer to the documentation and instructions in the [Wiki](link-to-wiki) section. (under development)

 ## Contribution and Support

-I welcome contributions and feedback from the community.
-If you have ideas, suggestions, or want to contribute to this project, please see the [Contribution Guidelines](link-to-contribution-guidelines).

 For any issues or questions, feel free to open an [Issue](https://github.com/mertyigit/PointNet-VAE/issues)

-**Join me in advancing the field of 3D point cloud processing and generation!**